raspberrypilearning/python-quick-reaction-game/worksheet.md

 ## Controlling the light

-When programming it makes sense to tackle one problem at a time.
+When programming, it makes sense to tackle one problem at a time.
 This makes it easier to test your project at various stages.

 1. Click on the  `Menu`>`Programming`>`Python 3 (IDLE)`